cultron/email-template-renderer/README.md

 - Writing HTML (by using [Jade](http://jade-lang.com/) or [EJS](https://github.com/tj/ejs))
 - Inlining CSS (by using [Juice2](https://github.com/andrewrk/juice)
+- Managing lots o' templates (by requiring a specific directory structure)

 For example, it will turn this: